iamsmurph/SymBreak/README.md

 results_df = pipeline.predict_dipole()
 ```

 Users may also optimize the spatial patterning of organoids by simulated annealing.
 In this example, coordinates are sampled.
+The user's own coordinates may also be inputted during class initialization.
 ```
 from pipeline.symbreakanneal import SymBreakAnneal